Superior Essex

-Superior Essex is the parent brand of Essex Furukawa Magnet Wire, Superior Essex Communications, and Essex Brownell.
+Superior Essex is the parent brand of Essex Solutions, Superior Essex Communications, and Essex Brownell.
 It has over 3,000 employees in 11 countries.
 Essex is among the leading global manufacturers of magnet wire.
 It is active in the electrification of the automotive, energy, and industrial sectors.

 Brands

-Essex Furukawa Magnet Wire
+Essex Solutions

-Founded in 1930, is a global provider of magnet wire, used by original equipment manufacturers (OEMs) as well as manufacturers in the automotive, energy, and industrial sectors.
-In 2020, a global joint venture between Essex Magnet Wire and Furukawa Electric Co., Ltd. was formed and operates under Essex Furukawa Magnet Wire.
+Essex Solutions manufactures magnet wire for the automotive industry and energy, industrial, as well as the commercial and residential sectors.

 Superior Essex Communications

 Founded in 1998, is a manufacturer and supplier of communications cable in North America.
 It is active in the development of power over Ethernet applications, intelligent buildings and smart cities, and 5G Fiber infrastructure as part of the Cisco Digital Ceiling ecosystem.
 In 2021, Superior Essex Communications announced its appointment as a corporate board member of the Continental Automated Buildings Association (CABA).

 Essex Brownell

 Is a distributor of lead wire, motors, drives, electrical and electronic insulation, tapes, repair parts, and shop and test equipment.
 Essex Brownell operates 16 facilities in the United States, Mexico and Canada.